 Lindsay Moyer is a Senior Nutritionist for Nutrition Action Healthletter.
 Lindsay is a Registered Dietitian and completed her dietetic internship at the National Institutes of Health with a concentration in clinical nutrition research.
 Lindsay earned her M.S. in Nutrition from the University of Massachusetts Amherst and B.A. in Science Writing/Journalism from Lehigh University.

 Colleen O'Day is the Director of Human Resources and Administration at CSPI.
 She manages all human resources-related functions and oversees CSPI's administrative operations.
 Prior to joining CSPI in 2009, she served as Director of Human Resources at People for the American Way starting in 2005.
 Before that, O’Day held a variety of positions throughout her 18 years at Common Cause, including five years in the media relations office and 11 years as Director of Human Resources.
 O'Day earned a Bachelor’s degree in Organizational Behavior and Management from Brown University.

-Sara Ribakove is a Nutrition Policy Project Coordinator focused on reducing unhealthy food marketing to children, improving the nutritional quality of food for children in both restaurants and schools, building the advocacy capacity of the National Alliance for Nutrition and Activity (NANA) and the Food Marketing Workgroup, and promoting healthy checkout programs.
+Sara Ribakove is a Policy Coordinator focused on reducing unhealthy food marketing to children, improving the nutritional quality of food for children in both restaurants and schools, building the advocacy capacity of the National Alliance for Nutrition and Activity (NANA) and the Food Marketing Workgroup, and promoting healthy checkout programs.
 Prior to joining CSPI in 2015, Sara worked for the Food Recovery Network, a non-profit working to reduce hunger and food waste.
 She earned her B.A. in Public Health from the University of Rochester in 2014.